The remote curriculum: what is taught to children at home

-A pupil’s first day or two of being educated remotely might look different from our standard approach, while we take all necessary actions to prepare for a longer period of remote teaching.
+A child’s first day or two of being educated remotely might look different from our standard approach, while we take all necessary actions to prepare for a longer period of remote teaching.

-What should my child expect from immediate remote education in the first day or two of pupils being sent home?
+What should my child expect from immediate remote education in the first day or two of children being sent home?

-In Early Years, this will include watching Numberblocks and Alphablocks, counting and sorting activities, singing nursery rhymes and listening to stories.
+In early years, this will include watching Numberblocks and Alphablocks, counting and sorting activities, singing nursery rhymes and listening to stories.

 Following the first few days of remote education, will my child be taught broadly the same curriculum as they would if they were in school?